ALL Metrics

 Discussion

-This study shows a coordinated pattern of biochemical, electrolyte, and oxidative markers in metabolic acidosis secondary to ruminal impaction in sheep.
-Elevated serum ALT and AST levels ( Table 1) indicate liver damage, most likely caused by lactic acid and other toxic fermentation products, and cause liver abscesses, pulmonary or renal damage (Manosalva et al., 2022), and are consistent with previous reports of elevated liver enzymes and decreased hepatic protein synthesis in sheep with acute ruminant acidosis (Alkabi et al., 2019; Elmeligy et al., 2025).
-In addition, the hyperglycemia observed in the impaction group resulted in elevated lactic acid, which seems to reflect a systemic stress response, as metabolic acidosis stimulates the release of catecholamine and cortisol, stimulating gluconeogenesis (Zhang et al., 2019).
+So that, this study shows a coordinated pattern of biochemical, electrolyte, and oxidative markers in metabolic acidosis secondary to ruminal impaction in sheep.
+Elevated serum ALT and AST levels ( Table 1) indicate liver damage, most likely may indicated by lactic acid and other toxic fermentation products, and may indicate liver abscesses, pulmonary or renal damage (Manosalva et al., 2022), and are consistent with previous reports of elevated liver enzymes and decreased hepatic protein synthesis in sheep with acute ruminant acidosis (Alkabi et al., 2019; Elmeligy et al., 2025).
+In addition, the hyperglycemia observed in the impaction group may contribute to elevate lactic acid, which seems to reflect a systemic stress response, as metabolic disturbance related with acidosis stimulates the release of catecholamine and cortisol, stimulating gluconeogenesis (Zhang et al., 2019).
 Similar glycaemic events have been documented in ruminants under dietary and acidotic stress (Wang et al., 2025).

-Electrolyte disturbances characterized by metabolic acidosis (Matyukhin et al., 2020) have been clearly observed, with increases in serum potassium and phosphate levels, and decreases in sodium and calcium ( Table 2).
+Electrolyte disturbances characterized by metabolic disturbance associated with acidosis (Matyukhin et al., 2020) have been clearly observed, with increases in serum potassium and phosphate levels, and decreases in sodium and calcium ( Table 2).
 These ionic shifts are attributed mainly to intracellular buffering of excess hydrogen ions, which causes the efflux of potassium to the extracellular space.
-When acidosis develops in cells, Na+-K+pump (ATPase pump) activity is reduced and the pH and phosphorus levels are altered, interfering with calcium binding and intestinal absorption.
-The resulting hypocalcemia may also reflect D-lactate accumulation in the intestinal mucosa, where a mucosal injury may further reduce calcium absorption.
+When acidosis develops in cells, Na+-K+pump (ATPase pump) activity is consistent with reduced and the pH and phosphorus levels are altered, interfering with calcium binding and intestinal absorption.
+The resulting hypocalcemia may be associated with D-lactate accumulation in the intestinal mucosa, where a mucosal injury may further reduce calcium absorption.
 These results are consistent with this explanation; Kumar et al. (2019) reported a comparable decrease in serum calcium levels in ruminant cows with rumen acidosis.
 These changes have important physiological consequences, particularly for cardiac function and neuromuscular excitability.

 Oxidative stress is a significant factor in the pathophysiology of ruminant acidosis.
 The reduction in glutathione (GSH) and superoxide dismutase (SOD) and the increase in malondialdehyde (MDA) ( Table 3) indicate a weakened antioxidant protection.
 These amendments align with the Kirbaş et al. (2014), which reported that acute ruminal acidosis promotes the production of excess reactive oxygen species (ROS), depleting the antioxidant capacity of the cells and speeding up lipid peroxidation.
 Excessive ROS production may be due to microbial dysbiosis, impaired ruminal fermentation, and systemic inflammatory reactions, exacerbating oxidative damage (Lian et al., 2024).
 Clinically, oxidative stress may impair organ function and neuromuscular performance, which underlines the importance of monitoring antioxidant markers in addition to biochemical and electrolyte parameters.